9001/softchat/README.md

 The fonts produced by `--emote_font` need to be installed as system fonts or embedded.
 It's highly recommended to use `--embed_files` with `--emote_font` because the produced font is specific to that particular subtitle file and they need to be used together, so they are useless as system fonts.

+Override automatically vectorized emotes by creating a ".manual.svg" file in the cache directory.
+So for the emote `UCS9uQI-jC3DE0L4IpXyvr6w_Do6dXuL6LZCQ_AP4-buoDQ` create the file `UCS9uQI-jC3DE0L4IpXyvr6w_Do6dXuL6LZCQ_AP4-buoDQ.manual.svg`.
+This can be used for emotes where the automatic version is of low quality.

 # about